-Electro-Coal Transfer Corporation competes with others for the performance of transfer and storage services.
-Electro-Coal's principal competitors with both shoreside storage capabilities and dionug -International Marine Terminal; Burnside Terminals, Inc.; and New Orleans Bulk Terminal.
+Electro-Coal Transfer Corporation competes with others for o£ transfer and storage services. performance Electro-Coal's principal competitors with both shoreside capabilities ground storage transfer and International Marine Terminal; Burnside Terminals, Inc.; and New Orleans Bulk Terminal.
 A portion of the transfer market is also served by companies whose operations are mid-stream in the Mississippi River.
 Principal among these is Cooper-Smith Company.